Tabcorp/bison-types/README.md

 * `bool`   - boolean (stored as 8 bit integer)
 * `skip`   - will skip specified bytes

-The is also an `enumeration` type, which can be used to represent enums from arrays of objects:
+There is also an `enumeration` type, which can be used to represent enums from arrays of objects:

 ```coffee
 # will store the index in the array